palewire/go-big-with-github-actions/docs/index.md

 ## What you will learn

-Work through this tutorial and you will get hands-on experience creating automated systems that can collect, process and publish gigantic datasets with ease.
+Work through this tutorial and you will gain hands-on experience creating automated systems that can collect, process and publish gigantic datasets with ease.

 It will teach you how to: